angushtlam/remiges/lib/components/Box/README.md

 all cases of `div` elements.

 ## Component
-> Box is a Backgroundable and Sizable component.
+> Box is a Backgroundable, Displayable, Paddable, and Sizable component.

 | Prop Name          | Required?  | Type       | Description                        | Default |
 | ------------------ | ---------- | ---------- | ---------------------------------- | ------- |